 If you have ever wondered if your little ones would enjoy the space centre then I urge you to visit on a special small space day.
 There was plenty on for the little ones and it’s a great opportunity to see if the centre is for them or not.
 As I write this now the next Small Space day is in May 2018.

 The National Space Centre – A review for smaller children

 I have to say that when we have taken Jamie in the past, on a regular entry day, he has loved it every time.
-However his interest and interaction with the exhibits was at it’s peak for this visit at nearly 4 and a half years old.
+However, his interest in and interaction with the exhibits was at its peak for this visit at nearly 4 and a half years old.
 It is an ideal day out in any weather, notably being perfect for a wet and or cold day out as everything is indoors.
 The Planetarium show, We are all made of stars, is really good and although it bored Jamie when he was younger he loved it last time we went.
-It is currently closed due to an essential upgrade but reopens in mid February.
+It is currently closed due to an essential upgrade but reopens in mid-February.

 There’s so much to see and do and you must make sure that you explore every nook and cranny.
 We found a small dark cinema room where you can answer questions together about space.

 There are no worries when it comes to your kids exploring and launching themselves on pretend baths with Saturn crashed in it!!
 No one is there to tell you what to do or what not to do.
 It was lovely looking around and knowing he was safe to explore.